If your question is not covered by this FAQ or the paper submission instructions, please contact us.

 Please submit your paper to the Doctoral Colloquium track to be eligible to participate in the Doctoral Colloquium.
 Only doctoral students are allowed to submit doctoral papers.
 The supervisor may co-author the paper, but the student must be the first author.

-I am facing problems with the editorial system.
+I am facing problems with the submission system.
 Whom shall I contact?

-In case of technical problems with EasyChair, please send an email to email@example.com.
+In case of technical problems with the submission system (EDAS), please send an email to email@example.com.